-However, Giratina is not the fastest Mewtwo counter on the block.
-Gengar is much faster, but it faints more and it can be relatively hard to launch a charge attack which leads to frustrating gameplay, frequent revive sessions and complicated team management.
+Chandalure with dual ghost moves is another solid option that will faint less than Gengar.
+Gengar is a great option, but it faints more and it can be relatively hard to launch a charge attack which leads to frustrating gameplay, frequent revive sessions and complicated team management.
 It’s not that Gengar is bad, quite the contrary, but it’s a choice which we would recommend for experienced raiders who are able to quickly review a full team and who have prepared for the raid with multiple preselected teams.

 Tyrantiar and Honchkrow both perform admirably, whereas Tyranitar faints less but Honchkrow is slightly faster.
 Honchkrow is especially interesting as it doesn’t take increased damage from Armored Mewtwo’s Dynamic Punch and takes reduced damage from Earthquake and Earthquake.
 Luckily, these two complement each other beautifully, and you can use one of the two depending on Armored Mewtwo’s move set.

-The rest of the list is comprised of stronger Bug and less powerful Ghost types, with Salamence being a thing simply because of having access to Bite.
+The rest of the list is comprised of stronger Bug and less powerful Ghost types.

 Armored Mewtwo move sets